todogroup/governance/README.md

 5) TODO PM will label the new discussion as `proposal`
 6) Steerign Committe will review on a regular basis the discussions wihtin the [proposal tag](https://github.com/todogroup/ospology/discussions?discussions_q=label%3Aproposal) and give input.

-## 📚 Manage General Member Teams and Individuals
+## 📚 Manage general member teams and individuals

 To onboard a new organization and/or new team members from an existing organization that is TODO General Member, please: